stevenvergenz/voter-issues-mre/README.md

 # voter-issues-mre

-See issue-related bills in the legislature, and your reps' info
+See issue-related bills in the legislature, and your reps' contact info.